MOMIND/MOMIND/README.md

 *client.js* - Client Code (eg. Startup, Browser, Window, Current User)
 *methods.js* - Client-Only Methods and Server Methods Stubs
 *controller.js* - Formerly 'public/client.js'.
 Interface between Front/Backend.
 Defines Globals (for Client).
 Could be deprecated in future.
 */css/main.scss* - SASS Folder with 'Entrypoint' for all Style.
-Component Styling goes in new file `Component.scss`.
+Component Styling goes in new file `_Component.scss`.
 */lib/* - Loads before anything else.
 Contains `browserify` for Dependencies and Imports like React Components.
+Contains Reduxer Reducer and Actions

 - **/server**
 Available only on the Server.